techlahoma/oklathon/README.md

 * **Time:** 9-4 with lunch and networking from 12-1 sponsored by **[Filebase](https://filebase.com/)**!
 * **Location:** IMMY, Norman

-## Interested in Participating?

 At our inagural event several different web-based open-source projects were provided.
 Participants chose which project they wanted to work on.
 Each team was comprised of developers from different experience levels.
 For our upcoming October event we would love to see what projects you all would like to work on!

+## Get Registerd Now!
-Fill out the [Interest Form](https://docs.google.com/forms/d/1vD8mLukucD6QI8EEj73BsDP2C2u3LIcPHtmJ8dP3vIA/viewform) and let your voice be heard!

-Get ready to dive in, have fun, and be a part of something amazing!
+Fill out the [Registration Form](https://forms.gle/AnxQnqJwxgq4s3Gt8) and get ready to dive in, have fun, and be a part of something amazing!
 We're excited to see what you can build!

-## Prerequisites

-- Some familiarity with development
-- Experience with GitHub pull requests
-- Git/Github Desktop set up on your laptop
-- VS Code or another code editor/IDE set up on your laptop

 ## Never been to a hackathon?
 Not sure what a pull request is?
 We got you!